 Let’s find out the prominent advantages and disadvantages of Exploratory Testing:

-- It is useful when the requirements document are not fully available or it is partially available.
+- It is useful when the requirements document is not fully available or it is partially available.

 - It can find more bugs than scripted testing in the investigation process.

 - Cover all bugs which are ignored in manual testing or other types of testing.

 - By using more and more test cases, also increases the problem-solving imagination of the tester.

 - Exploratory testing covers all the requirements, scenario and test cases.